Builderbot2000/Dungeon-Maze/README.md

 # Dungeon-Maze
-Created for assignment 2 in the CMPT 213 course of the SFU Computing Program.
+A command console game where you play as a hero exploring a labyrinth crawling with monsters

-- A command console game where you play as a hero exploring a labyrinth crawling with monsters
+* Created for assignment 2 in the CMPT 213 course of the SFU Computing Program.

 - You must kill all monsters in order to win
 - Features randomly generated mazes on every bootup, as well as monsters with simple AI
 - Based on a object-oriented framework that can support extensive modding.